MessageSquarex4

 The Quiet Shift Already Underway

-The retailers still relying on annual surveys and suggestion boxes are competing for talent against organizations that have rebuilt their listening infrastructure from the ground up.
-Not with more surveys.
-Not with chatbots that follow rigid scripts.
+The retailers still relying on annual forms and suggestion boxes are competing for talent against organizations that have rebuilt their listening infrastructure from the ground up.
+Not with more forms.
+Not with scripted assistants.
 With adaptive conversations that meet frontline workers where they are — on their phones, in their language, in three minutes between customers.

 The data these conversations produce isn't just richer.
 It arrives in time to act on.